 To prove your date of birth, you must submit one of the following:

-- Your Foreign Passport, U.S. Visa and I-94 Card.
-Your passport must be in English, and have the visa and I-94 card attached.
+- Your Foreign Passport, U.S. Visa and I-94 Card OR Admission Stamp (in passport).
+Your passport must be in English.
 If your passport is not in English, you should get a certified translation from your country's Embassy or Consulate

 - Refugee Travel Document (I-571)